Discordi0/Practice/HBT/Machines/Bucket.md

 Q13:
 A:

-We all can see where this is going, but i have no idea ho
+We all can see where this is going, but i have no idea how to create tables in Dynamodb, so i had to use this. (https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/getting-started-step-1.html) Under AWS Cli.

+aws --endpoint-url=http://localhost:4566 dynamodb create-table --table-name alerts --attribute-definitions AttributeName=title,AttributeType=S AttributeName=data,AttributeType=S --key-schema AttributeName=title,KeyType=HASH AttributeName=data,KeyType=RANGE --
+provisioned-throughput ReadCapacityUnits=5,WriteCapacityUnits=5